 The Company is authorised by the PRA and regulated by the PRA and the Financial Conduct Authority.

 The Company is not part of a group and has no subsidiaries.
-It operates solely in the UK.
+It reinsures solely UK (excluding Northern Ireland) based risks.

 Approved by the Board and signed on its behalf by